• Skip to primary navigation

 Instructions

 • Put the lid on the Instant Pot and set the pressure to HIGH for 20 minutes.
-When the cook cycle is complete, perform a quick release.
-Enjoy!
+When the cook cycle is complete, allow the pressure to naturally release for 10 minutes.

 Notes